About Asbury

 Rev. Mitchell Williams and 158 members brought Asbury UMC to life in 1986.
 They envisioned the church to be truly open to all.
 It would give generously to its community.
 And, it would make faithful followers of Jesus Christ.
 Today, Associate Pastor Rev. Robert Mercer says all of those principles remain true for Asbury and its 2,500+ members.

-Rev. Mitchell Williams visited Asbury this July as part of our Summer Institute and reminisced about starting Asbury.
-Then and now, Mitchell says most people aren’t looking for a church.
+Rev. Mitchell Williams visited Asbury in 2022 for Summer Institute and reminisced about starting Asbury.
+Then and now, most people aren’t looking for a church, he said.
 “But they’d love to have a meaningful life and they’d love to be surrounded by people who love them.”
-That’s Asbury, he says.
+That’s Asbury, Mitchell said.

 About Asbury United Methodist Church in Birmingham, AL